inezjimenez/Team-Profile-Generator/README.md

 ### Funtionality
-To launch the application from the command line, navigate to the projects root directory and run ``` node index.js``` The application begins prompting the user to begin describing the Manager by name, employee ID, their email, and office number.
+To launch the application from the command line, navigate to the projects root directory and run ``` node index.js``` The application begins prompting the user to begin describing the Manager by name, employee ID, their email, and office number.<br>
 The user is then prompted to either add an Engineer, Intern, or complete the team profile.
-If an Engineer is added to the team, the user is prompted to enter their name, email address, employee ID, and the school they attend.
-After their team is complete, the file is written to the dist folder and the user is able to see their creation.
+If an Engineer is added to the team,<br>
+the user is prompted to enter their name, email address, employee ID, and the school they attend.
+After their team is complete,<br>
+the file is written to the dist folder and the user is able to see their creation.

 ### Project Demo